Tho[ma]s Cubitt & Co’s Extant Records

 We would suggest that the later hand is that of John Hopgood based on the later sample of his handwriting [below].
 This is consistent with his working, as a clerk to his brother James Hopgood, from around ~1833.

-Our working hypothesis, that is not currently supported by any clear comparatives,* is that the earlier entries were made by Thomas Waller, Cubitt’s conferential clerk.
+Our working hypothesis, that is not currently supported by any clear comparatives,* is that the earlier entries were made by Thomas Waller, Cubitt’s confidential clerk.
 Creating this series of ledgers was a commercially vital task as was understanding what should included and what should be omitted from the record.

 The pages are numbered seemingly in the initial hand.